 Your purchase of the Discover Pass supports recreation on state lands.
 However, you do not need to purchase the pass under the following circumstances:

-Disabled veterans and other Washington State Parks pass holders registered through Washington State Parks do not need to purchase a Discover Pass for access to Washington state parks.
+- Disabled veterans and other Washington State Parks pass holders registered through Washington State Parks do not need to purchase a Discover Pass for access to Washington state parks.
+A Permanent Disability Parking Permit, issued by the Washington State Department of Licensing, also entitles you to free day use.
 You will need to purchase the Discover Pass for access to lands managed by WDFW and DNR.
 To apply for a State Parks pass, complete and submit the appropriate pass application.

 Washington State Parks offers several "free days" when a Discover Pass is not required to visit a state park.
-Following are the remaining 2017 State Parks free days:
+Following are the 2019 State Parks free days:

 Please note, free days apply only to day use (not overnight stays or rented facilities).
-A Discover Pass is still required to access lands managed by the Washington state departments of Natural Resources and Fish & Wildlife on these days.
+A Discover Pass is still required to access lands managed by the Washington state departments of Natural Resources and Fish & Wildlife on these days (unless noted).
 Sno-Park permits are still required on free days at designated Sno-Parks during the winter season.